allenhutchison/product-refinement/README.md

 - `SPECS_DIR`: Directory for saved specifications
 - `PROMPT_DIR`: Directory for prompt templates
 - `CACHE_EXPIRY`: Time in seconds before cache entries expire
+- `DOCUMENT_TYPE`: Type of document to generate (default: product_requirements)

+## Adding New Document Types

+To add support for a new document type:

+1. Create a new subdirectory in the `prompts` directory (e.g., `prompts/technical_spec/`)
+2. Add the required prompt files to this directory:
+   - `initial.txt` - Prompt for generating the initial document
+   - `refinement.txt` - Prompt for follow-up questions
+   - `final_refinement.txt` - Prompt for finalizing the document
+   - `todo.txt` - Prompt for generating todo items
+3. Use the `--doc-type` option to specify your new document type

 ## Project Structure